divVerent/aaaaxy/README.md

-This game does not take place in the Euclidean space you're used to - instead, you are experiencing the universal cover of a massively twisted space.
+This game does not take place in the Euclidean space you're used to - instead, you are experiencing the universal cover of a massively twisted space, which feels like a space with a locally-Euclidean topology and geometry, which however violates some of their axioms globally (e.g. the shortest path from one point to another *modulo the equivalence relation* is not necessarily a line, and parallels are not always unique).

+For some added confusion, the space is occasionally reconfigured by turning portals on/off at runtime, further violating expectations.

 This is rather similar to seamless portals, but yields stronger immersion and is generally an interesting approach I wanted to try out.
 In particular, gravity behaves consistently across portals, and objects are entirely glitch-free around them.
-On the other hand, this approach can not support multi-player games; a more traditional portal based engine would be more appropriate there, where the same object may be seen multiple times on the screen.
+The player is only ever visible once.
+On the other hand, this approach can not sensibly support multi-player games; a more traditional portal based engine would be more appropriate there, where the same object may be seen multiple times on the screen.
 Sadly that approach would appear rather confusing in places where this would cause the player themselves to show up multiple times at once, which is why I did not go with it.

 In 3D games with transparent portals/warpzones, immersion is usually achieved by treating each portal as a dynamic texture surface which